Q-Future/Q-Align/README.md

 ## Acknowledgements

-We sincerely thank Dr Weixia Zhang (@onionbao) and Dr Chaofeng Chen (@chaofenghust) for assistance on experiments and advice on this project.
+We sincerely thank Dr Weixia Zhang (@onionbao) and Dr Chaofeng Chen (@chaofenghust) for their assistance with experiments and advice on this project.

 ## Citation